Dermah/blog.dermah.com/src/_posts/2022-04-09-how-to-arduino-electronics/index.md

 #     dateString: March 9, 2021
 ---

-I pull out an Arduino and try to do electronics stuff about once a year.
+I pull out an Arduino to try doing electronics stuff about once a year.
 That's a short enough period to fool me into thinking I can knock something together easily, but not short enough for me to retain any useful memory of how electronics work.
 This is an attempt to retain information for myself next time.

 <!-- excerpt -->